Sunday, February 1, 2026

 World Diabetes Day: Early Diagnosis Key to Avoid Complications

-Like other parts of the globe, World Diabetes Day will be observed across Pakistan, including Lahore, on Friday, November 14, to raise public awareness about the benefits of early diagnosis and proper management to avoid complications.
+Like other parts of the globe, World Diabetes Day will be observed across Pakistan, including Lahore, on Friday, November 14.

-Seminars, workshops, walks and free screening camps will be arranged at the public and private levels to mark the day.
-World Diabetes Day serves as a reminder that a healthy lifestyle, a balanced diet and regular exercise are the most effective tools to fight this disease.
+Public and private sector will arrange seminars, workshops, walks and free screening camps to mark the day.
+World Diabetes Day serves as a reminder that a healthy lifestyle, a balanced diet and regular exercise act as the most effective tools to fight this disease.

-Currently, 589 million people worldwide are living with diabetes, and this number is expected to reach 853 million by 2045.
+Currently, 589 million people worldwide are living with diabetes.
+Experts fear this number might reach 853 million by 2045.
 Pakistan has one of the highest diabetes prevalence rates in the world, with about 31.4% of the adult population (34.5 million people) affected, many of whom remain undiagnosed.

-Delivering a lecture at the Lahore General Hospital on Wednesday, Ameer-ud-Din Medical College Principal Prof Farooq Afzal emphasised that diabetes can be detected from a single drop of blood, while delay in diagnosis or treatment can lead to serious complications.
+Ameer-ud-Din Medical College Principal Prof Farooq Afzal delivered a lecture at the Lahore General Hospital on Wednesday.
+He emphasised that one could detect diabetes from a single drop of blood.
+He said delay in diagnosis or treatment can lead to serious complications.

 Preventing the disease requires immediate lifestyle changes, he stated.
-He pointed out that the growing consumption of fast food, sugary drinks, and poor dietary habits are major contributors to the spread of diabetes, and public awareness is essential to control it.
+He pointed out that the growing consumption of fast food, sugary drinks, and poor dietary habits made major contribution to the spread of diabetes.
+Prof Amber calls for public awareness to control it.

-Prof Farooq stated that diabetes is not only a medical issue but also a social and economic challenge.
-To address it effectively, healthcare professionals, educational institutions, the media, and the public must work together to promote awareness, early diagnosis, and healthy lifestyle choices.
+Prof Farooq stated that diabetes not only a created medical issue but also acted as social and economic challenge.
+To address it effectively, healthcare professionals, educational institutions, the media, and the public must work together.
+Their efforts could promote awareness, early diagnosis, and healthy lifestyle choices.

 Dr Faryad Hussain said that the rising rate of diabetes among children is alarming.
 Sedentary lifestyle, along with excessive use of mobile phones and television, has made the younger generation physically inactive.
 Parents must ensure a balanced diet and regular physical activities for their children, he emphasised.